nikhil-kini/obsidian_vaults/CheatSheet/GIT/GIT Branching and Merging.md

-git switch bugfix     # Same as the above git switch -C bugfix  # Creates and switches git branch -d bugfix  # Deletes the bugfix branch
+git switch bugfix     # Same as the above git switch -C bugfix  # Creates and switches git branch -d bugfix  # Deletes the bugfix branch git branch -a         # To dispaly all the branches
 ```

 **Comparing branches**